Oluwa-gbemi/DSA-PROJECT-/README.md

 - Cards (KPIs)
 - Bar and Column Charts
 - Pie Chart (for rating distribution)
-- Slicers for filtering by category or price range
+- Slicers for filtering by category

 ---